AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to Takeaway class in the takeaway challenge in Ruby](https://github.com/AdrienFabre/takeaway-challenge-ruby/blob/master/lib/takeaway.rb)

+---
+>Write code easy to change is about keeping other software engineers in mind.

-At Makers, working with very different people, I found the common best practices crutial to implement in everything I do.
+At Makers, working with very different people, **I found the common best practices crutial to implement in everything I do**.
 Also, all my time searching online different things from different people in different programming languages, it deeply anchored my will to produce code easy to understand as much as creating code easy to change.
 Spending time on Mondays checking other students' code that they produced on the weekend, I also experienced how hard it could be to get a deep understanding of a person that has not yet acquired those best practices.
 The same way for me,  feedback from others on my code was also very rich in leanings.

 ---